specfocus/focus.js/src/js/components/Viewport/README.md

 **plain**

-Whether or not Grommet should apply a global font-family, font-size,
+Whether or not View should apply a global font-family, font-size,
         and line-height.

 ```